Sonfjället National Park

 Looking for bears in Sonfjället National Park

-In all fairness, we really wanted to see a bear.
+In all fairness, I really wanted to see a bear.
 I have seen them countless times during my Alaska trips, but my travel companion has never seen a wild bear, despite having been in Sweden at least 25 times.
 However, we figured we’d put an extra lot of effort into it so we might end up seeing one this time around.

 The campsite owner tells us that we have the best chance in the southeast corner of Sonfjället, but also that he himself has only seen a bear a few times despite his countless years living in Sweden.
 Nevertheless, we set off in good spirits: who knows what we’ll find on our way.
 In addition, we have plenty of time and in particular no rush.
 So bring the bears on!